NotEnoughUpdates/NotEnoughUpdates-REPO/README.md

 "dev": true,
 ```

-I would also highly recommend disabling auto update if you are in the middle of making changed otherwise they will be overwritten.
+I would also highly recommend disabling auto update if you are in the middle of making changes otherwise they will be overwritten.

 ```json
 "autoupdate": false,